-Unlike some cities, Okeechobee isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Okeechobee are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Okeechobee is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Okeechobee is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Okeechobee who work in sales jobs (16.84%), teaching (9.22%), and office and administrative support (7.92%).

-Okeechobee is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Okeechobee does not have a public transit system used by locals to get to and from work.

 The per capita income in Okeechobee in 2010 was $18,144, which is lower middle income relative to Florida and the nation.
 This equates to an annual income of $72,576 for a family of four.
 However, Okeechobee contains both very wealthy and poor people as well.

 Okeechobee is an extremely ethnically-diverse city.
 The people who call Okeechobee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Okeechobee residents report their race to be White, followed by Black or African-American.
 Okeechobee also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 26.05% of the city’s residents.
 Important ancestries of people in Okeechobee include German, Irish, Italian, and Scottish.